Facebook to open source LogDevice for storing logs from distributed data centers

 If you get frustrated and regretfully throw an expensive server across the room, LogDevice will report exactly what records were lost.
 By separating record sequencing and storage, and randomly assigning records to different storage locations, it enhances resiliency of the entire data center.

-Facebook didn’t give an exact data for when it expects to open source LogDevice, but it says it will occur later in 2017.Featured Image: Facebook
+Facebook didn’t give an exact date for when it expects to open source LogDevice, but it says it will occur later in 2017.Featured Image: Facebook

 0